-How to send email alerts from Ubuntu Server
+How to send email alerts from Ubuntu Server using ssmtp

 How to install ssmtp